 1. Obviously, if you don't have one, you will need a computer with high speed internet access.
 Can either be a laptop computer or desktop.
 If you don't have one, you can probably buy one at your local electronics store or shop for one online, such as at Amazon, Walmart, Tiger Direct, Compusa, and Toshiba.
 Can either be a PC or Mac too (I personally prefer pcs over macs, but I am sure that either will do).

-3. Download Google Chrome or Torch - while you can view ads using Microsoft Internet Explorer, I actually recommend getting yourself a copy of either Google Chrome or the Torch Browser.
+3. Download Google Chrome - while you can view ads using Microsoft Internet Explorer, I actually recommend getting yourself a copy of either Google Chrome or the Torch Browser.
 Both are free to download and easy to set up.
 A few nice things about Chrome/Torch is that 1) ads load faster, 2) they are more stable and less susceptible to crashes, and 3) offer better protection against virus/malware inspected sites (such as warning you when you are about to come across a bad website, with internet explorer you won't know if you have come across a virus or malware infected site until after the fact when you virus scanner picks up on it later).
 By the way, this isn't to say Chrome browsers are completely immune from viruses or malware, but I do believe that the risk is a lower compared to internet explorer or edge and it often warns you if you are going to an unsafe page.
 Of course, common sense helps too (for example, if a link looks suspicious, don't feel like you have to click it).

 4. Recommended time to set aside each day: at least 15-30 minutes (or more depending on how many ptc sites you join and how many ads there are able to view).
 You can use multiple tabs when surfing ptc sites, though some sites (like Clixsense and Twickerz) have forced view ads where if you try to open up another tab or window, the timer will pause when viewing ads.
 Ideally, you will want to do at least 1 round of clicks per day at the ptc sites you are using for maximum profit each day (especially as your referral base grows).
 I know we can all get busy sometimes and getting round to viewing ads can be tricky some times, especially if you are busy, but you will definitely want to be logging into the paid to click sites and doing your rounds regularly in order to get paid (at least once or twice a week would be reasonable, though every day would be ideal).
 Failure to at least view ads results in you not getting paid (and no, you can't expect your upline to do your rounds for you).
 By the way, the more sites you join the more time you will need to put into paid to click sites (at 16 sites for example, you will probably average at least 2 hours a day doing rounds), so don't join more sites than you can handle.
 I recommend starting with 1-3 sites initially, no more than 6 maximum, unless if you want to spend alot of time clicking on ads.
 By the way, having a laptop can be useful here as you can watch tv or sit outside while viewing ads if things get boring.

 5. For maximum earnings you will need a way to advertise the paid to click sites you join.
 Each time you join a paid to click (or similar) site, you will be given a referral link that you can promote on other sites and build your referral base with.
 Obviously for maximum earnings with paid to click sites, you will need an army of active referrals that also view ads, so having a way to promote your links will be useful.
 Can be an ad enabled blog, a website you have, social media, traffic exchanges, or even other paid to click sites.
-If you need a blog, I recommend either Empower Network or Instant Blog Subscribers.
 You can use free hosts like Google Blogger, wordpress.com, Youtube or Squidoo, but remember that they own the content your post and their polcies tend to be fuzzy when it comes to posting about paid to click sites, downline systems, or affiliate marketing related blogs in general, so you will probably want a host that is more friendly to affiliate sites.
-If you need a website, you can build good affiliate websites for pretty cheap with Global Domains International (a mere $10/month), host gator, or Solo Build It (it costs $29/month to use but offers more features than GDI and the site builder they offer is much better than GDI's in many ways and they even teach you how to find the right niches to build your site around).
+If you need a website, you can build good affiliate websites for pretty cheap with Global Domains International (a mere $10/month), host gator, or Site Build It (it costs $29/month to use but offers more features than GDI and the site builder they offer is much better than GDI's in many ways and they even teach you how to find the right niches to build your site around).
 By the way, Global Domains International also offers a wordpress.org blogging service too.
 Site Build it is another option too (I created this site using site build it), plus they do specialize with affiliate marketers too.
 I can't promise you will be successful as an affiliate marketer with Site Build it, but they do offer various services and resources for affiliate marketers, such a wysiwug web editor, key word research tools (can be useful for finding potiential profitable niches to build websites around), built in email marketing services (saves you from having to go to a 3rd party email marketing service such as Traffic Wave or Aweber, for example).